Charitable Giving and Other End-of-Year Reminders

 Firefighters from across Indiana will be participating in the Drumstick Dash on Thanksgiving morning in over 60 lbs of gear to raise money for Wheeler Mission.

-You can support the cause in two ways:
+You can support the cause in three ways:

 Here are a couple other planning points with a December 31st deadline: